joao-conde/feup-sope/README.md

 This was achieved in a recursive way with the creation of multiple child processes.

-## Project2 :
+## Project 2: A multi-threaded 'sauna' management application

-The second project consisted on a multi-threaded application to simulate and manage the management of a sauna.
+The second project consisted on a multi-threaded application to simulate and manage a sauna with multiple clients of different genders arriving with different service times.